-Born in China to Scottish parents, Jenny completed her early education at The China Inland Mission School.
+Born in China to a Scottish mother and Danish father, Jenny completed her early education at The China Inland Mission School.
 As a teenager she continued her education in Scotland.

 As she was dyslexic (which was not well understood in those days), the learning processes were never easy for Jenny.
 Consequently, she had to work harder than her peers to get through school.
 But Jenny was not an ordinary student, she had a keen mind and determination.
 She always asked herself how she could improve her spelling?